 The Community Remedy is a provision which was introduced by the Anti-social Behaviour, Crime and Policing Act 2014.

 The Community Remedy gives victims a say in the out-of-court punishment of perpetrators for low-level crime and anti-social behaviour by giving them the opportunity to choose an action from the Community Remedy document that they think the perpetrator should carry out.

 The Community Remedy document is a list of actions that the victim will be invited to choose from when a community resolution is to be used.

-The Commissioner held a 3-week public consultation to find out what you would expect to see in the Community Remedy document.
+The Commissioner held an initial 3-week public consultation to find out what you would expect to see in the Community Remedy document.
 She has also consulted local authorities on what remedies are readily available throughout Merseyside.

 According to Home Office guidance, each of the actions contained within the Community Remedy document must contain a: